 It was the uncertainty surrounding the future of Mandriva that originally caused this project to be started.
 Beginnings have been promising so this is a one to watch though you have to wonder if the now community-based OpenMandriva is stealing some of its limelight.

 This is a special purpose flavour of Linux dedicated to security testing.
-Of course, it is your own systems or those of others for which you have permission to be examining…
+Of course, it is your systems or those of others for which you have permission to be examining…

 Here is another distro apart from Ubuntu that has an African name, the Zulu for big chief this time around.
 It came to my notice among the pages of Micro Mart and uses MATE, XFCE, Enlightenment and KDE as its desktop environment choices.

-SuSE Linux was one of the first Linux distros that I started to explore and I even had it loaded on my home PC as a secondary operating system for quite a while too before my attentions went elsewhere.
+SuSE Linux was one of the first Linux distros that I started to explore and I even had it loaded on my home PC as a secondary operating system for quite a while too before my attention went elsewhere.
 Only for a PC Plus cover-mounted CD, it never might have discovered it and it bested Redhat, which was as prominent then as Fedora is today.
 When SuSE fell into Novell’s hands, it became both openSUSE and SuSE Linux Enterprise Edition.
 The former is the community and the latter is what Novell, now itself an Attachmate Group company, offers to business customers.
 As it happens, I continue to keep an eye on openSUSE and even had it on a secondary PC before font resolution deficiencies had me looking elsewhere.
 While it’s best known for its KDE variant, there is a GNOME one too and it is this that I have been examining.

-There was a time when this was being touted as an Ubuntu-killer but it never seems to have made good on that promise.
+There was a time when this was being touted as an Ubuntu killer but it never seems to have made good on that promise.
 Recent troubles within the project haven’t helped either, especially with a long wait between releases.

 It is harder and harder to create a Linux distro that is very different from the rest but this one uses application virtualisation for added security.
 You can organise your software into different domains so that you work more securely when moving data between applications from different domains.

 The acronym stands for Superb Mini Server and that provides the intent of this Italian distro.
 Slackware is its basis and the inclusion of Webmin is more than a strong hint that it is built for remote management too.
-Also part of the package are the sorts of tools that you’d need for a web server so it’s not just for file storage and there’s firewall management available too.
+Also part of the package is the sorts of tooling that you’d need for a web server so it’s not just for file storage and there’s firewall management available too.

 The name sounded similar for some reason and I reckon that’s because Samsung has smartphones running Tizen on sale.
 The whole point of the project is to power mobile computing platforms with only the mention of netbooks sullying an otherwise non-PC target market that includes tablets and TV’s.
 It’s overseen by the Linux Foundation too.

-Though it hasn’t been updated for more than a year now, there is an interesting concept here: tailoring of desktop environments and software according to the user’s computer power.
+Though it hasn’t been updated for more than a year now, there is an interesting concept here: tailoring desktop environments and software according to the user’s computer power.
 KDE is kept for Deluxe and SOHO editions while XFCE is used for the standard edition and there is an even more lightweight version available too.

-It may tire some but this distro is chasing Windows users with more gusto than most.
+It may tiresome but this distro is chasing Windows users with more gusto than most.
 That’s not all because they are selling laptops with OS installed on them too.